makki606/UTLB/04 CHAPTERS/01 MAIN STORY/README.md

 S “Next month im turning u into an official employee then Congrats!”

 -

 Choose:

     A) Send him home / say youre tired and want to rest (friend+1)

     B) Ask him to keep you company (love+1)

 Choose:
-    A) Take him to the greenhouse (love+1)

-    mention behorehand that the greenhouse is a special place for her and that she never let anyone in before, its her secret base
+      A) Take him to the greenhouse (love+1) mention behorehand that the greenhouse is a special place for her and that she never let anyone in before, its her secret base

       B) Ask for help at an errand (friend+1)

 Choose:

       A) Listen to Yzra and take him home (friend+1) seleni never knows his true form

       B) Go againsy Yzra's wishes and take care of him yourself (love+1) this reveals that hes Orath

 Choose:

-    A\) Ask him to give you some time to think (love+1)
+      A) Ask him to give you some time to think (love+1)

-    B\) Refuse (love-1 friend+1)
+      B) Refuse (love-1 friend+1)

 -